da4089/py-xdrlib/README.md

     seems to be dead, but the point is that the exception could be renamed to something more descriptive.
 I think ... that's a bit unnecessary, since `xdrlib.Error` is kinda fine?
+  * Check Debian bug tracker, and maybe Arch?
 * Check for any CVEs
   * TBD
   * Can I subscribe for these?
-* Push out a 4.0.1 fairly soon, with better tests, better doc, and otherwise unchanged functionality.
-That would be enough for anyone using the stdlib module to import this for 3.13 and their code would work.
+* Push out a 4.0.x fairly soon, with better tests, better doc, and otherwise unchanged functionality, maintaining functionality for those who need to use a single module with Python 3.8 through 3.13.

 ## Contributing

-Contributions are welcome.
+Contributions are very welcome!